 Are there a group of trick or treat sadists poisoning the candy they distribute on Halloween?

 Halloween poses questions for parents, like how scary is too scary for their kids?
 The answer depends on when we ask the question.

 In general, a vampire is a malicious spirit or soul of the deceased who is not confined to the grave.
 Where did the idea come from?

 Looking into the underlying causes of the Salem Witch Trials in the 17th century.

 Quick: Picture a haunted house.
 It's probably a Victorian mansion, right?
 Here's how these structures became signifiers of horror, haunting, and death.

 Nearly 1.5 billion tickets to horror movies were sold in 2015 alone.
 But why do we love being scared so much?

 An essay from poet Dorothea Lasky on poetry, ghosts, and the shared imagination.

-How some of the most illustrious names of fin de siècle French literature ended up in a newspaper battle over witchcraft and evil spirits.
+How did some of the most illustrious names of fin de siècle French literature end up in a newspaper battle over witchcraft and evil spirits?